MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ---
-title: Governance in Power Automate
+title: Governance in Power Automate for dekstop
-description: Learn how to configure Power Automate using Windows registry keys.
+description: Learn how to configure Power Automate for desktop using Windows registry keys.
 author: georgiostrantzas
 ms.topic: conceptual
 ms.date: 02/20/2023
 ms.author: marleon